Counting Crows

 Wet Balancing Act

 Like you, I enjoy balance in my life.
 It takes awareness and practice to gain actual balance and balance in the body as a metaphor.
-For even the most grounded and centered person, the body can only stay consistently in that state fora short time.
+For even the most grounded and centered person, the body can only stay consistently in that state for a short time.
 We breathe, we move, life changes.
 With the movement of the breath comes movement in the body, and in our lives.
-And with this ever present force keeping us alive and creating movement, to find balance requires the ability to maintain focus on one thing in order to minimize the swing of the pendulum.
-Not one thing only, but one thing at a time.
-I try to stay aware – how will this help me with that hand stand or head stand?
+And with this ever present force keeping us alive and creating movement.
+Finding balance requires the ability to maintain focus and quickly adapt as situations change .
+We learn not to focus on one thing only, but on one thing at a time.
+Staying aware and flexible – Will this help me with that on-water “Dancer Pose?”

 To be balanced we need to first be centered, balancing the right and the left and the front and back hemispheres of our body along the centerline axis.
 In my Bikram and other yoga practice that’s a common routine for every pose.
 Each instruction and movement is designed to draw the body parts and energy in to the center of the body.
 Wobbly and wiggly – I do give it all my effort and love the outcomes.
-Even a teeny percent of improvement is a celebration – but is it getting me close to that headstand goal?
+On land I am one confident “dancer.”

 Focal points, visual or mental, serve as anchors for the mind and the body.
 In virtually every balance posture, yoga teachers tell us what to look at as we begin the posture.
 We use that visual focal point as an anchor to hold our attention in place.
 Using a mantra, a single word or short phrase that gets repeated over and over either out loud or within the mind, is a form of meditation that serves as an anchor and to eliminate the mind chatter.
 My mantra?
-‘Lock the knee lock the knee lock the knee breathe breathe breathe.”
-With all of these methods, the goal is to create single pointed focus of mind and intention.
+“Breathe breathe breathe.” .
 Ahhh, intention!
 There’s the magic.

-As lame as I am in completing the Sirshasana today I have the intent and a vision of a clear blue lake or mirrored ocean with me balanced (however precariously) on the foundation of my own forearms and head.
-Reframing the goal – the headstand on the paddleboard- into a journey makes the entire process a practice.
-One day the journey will be punctuated with a splash and a full on wet ending to the balancing act.
-And the journey will continue.
+As lame as I am in completing Natarajasana today I have the intent and a vision of a clear blue lake or mirrored ocean with me balanced (however precariously) on the foundation of one strong and steady leg and foot.
+Reframing the goal of Dancer Pose on the paddleboard into a journey makes the entire process a practice.
+So far the journey has been punctuated with a splash and a full on wet ending to the balancing act.
+No worries!
+The journey will continue.

 What’s your balancing act as you gain the SUP Perspective?
 Links, blogs, comments and quotes are invited and welcome.